 In the old days, it was all about numbers.
 It was enough to focus on your budget, reach, conversion and, of course, sales.
 The outdated approach implies that the client should be seduced, and it is necessary to convince them to use your service.
 This requires bright, interesting advertising, placed wherever possible and repeated as often as possible.

 Today, it’s all about people.
 You can reach almost anyone with no cost using social networks, but do you have something the consumer actually needs?
 Something that solves their actual problem and provides a delightful user experience?
 If not, there will always be someone who can and will.
-Some experts call this The Age of Experience.
+We can name it the age of experience.

-It is obvious that the previous approach is no longer working.
-There is a huge gap between the Marketing Age and Experience Age.
+It is obvious that the previous approach is no longer so effective.
+There is a huge gap between the Industrial Age and Digital Age.
 It’s not about the tools we use, but rather about our mindset.
 For some of us, it is really difficult to jump over it, but there is no other way to get success in the future.
-To fit into the new conditions, a business must integrate it at the level of mindset and culture.
+To fit into the new conditions, a business must integrate customer-centered purpose at the level of mindset and culture.

 Customer Experience in Banking - Mindset Shift from SALES to EXPERIENCE

 We see that successful Fintech companies fundamentally differ from traditional financial institutions in their attitude towards customers and businesses.
-The successful modern approach is aimed at helping the client instead of manipulating; it requires other business priorities.
+The successful modern approach is aimed at helping the client instead of manipulating; it requires other business priorities and ethic.

 First and foremost is concern for the client, their needs and experiences.
 This is the only way to design a delightful experience, so that the client would highly appreciate it and even become a brand ambassador.

-If you want to adapt your financial business to the realities of the digital world and do it successfully, I have collected the best lessons I've learned from my own experience working in the field of financial services and becoming one of the pioneers of the Experience Age.
+If you want to adapt your financial business to the realities of the digital world and do it successfully, I have collected the best lessons I've learned from my own experience working in the field of digital financial services design in 36 countries.

 Traditional companies rigidly focused on sales, perceiving users as objects of manipulation from whom to get money in any way possible.
 We have all watched Wolf of Wall Street, right?
 Therefore, even such trends as Design Thinking, User Experience and User-Centricity become just marketing tools that allow the wolf to put on sheep's clothing to lure the buyer closer and perform the “win-lose” model.